erinhay/GausSN/README.md

-# GausSN

-Welcome to GausSN – a package for fitting astronomical light curve data using Gaussian Processes.
-This package was developed by Erin Hayes (@erinhay), with assistence from Dr. Stephen Thorp (@stevet40).
-Thanks also to Ben Boyd (@benboyd97) for helpful discussion and Christian Kirkham (@astrochristian) for testing the code.
+# GausSN: Bayesian Time Delay Estimation for Strongly Lensed Supernovae

+Welcome to GausSN – a semi-parametric Gaussian Process model for time delay estimation with resolved systems of gravitationally lensed supernovae (glSNe).
 For an introduction to how to use GausSN, see the getting_started.ipynb notebook in the ipynb folder!

+If you make use of this code, please cite:

+- Hayes, E.E., ... (in prep)